Chorister Enhancement Fund

 It is our fundamental belief that we have a duty to ensure the continuation of excellence in the Cathedral Choir by assisting Choristers whose families are unable to meet the remaining fees at any stage of their son’s school attendance.

-The current Choristers’ School fee is £9,600 per annum, excluding music lessons and other extra-curricular activities.
+The current Choristers’ school fee is £9,960 per annum, excluding music lessons and other extra-curricular activities.

 Financial support at any level would bring us closer to greater financial flexibility and offer our Choristers the opportunity to continue to enjoy the very special advantages that our School offers.